Ebola Fast Facts

 December 22, 2016 - The British medical journal, the Lancet publishes a story about a new Ebola vaccine that tested 100% effective during trials of the drug.
 The study was conducted in Guinea with more than 11,000 people.

-May 8, 2018 - The government of the Democratic Republic of Congo declares an outbreak of Ebola hemorrhagic fever in the Bikoro health zone.
+May 8, 2018 - The government of the DRC declares an outbreak of Ebola hemorrhagic fever in the Bikoro health zone.
 This is the DRC's ninth outbreak of Ebola since the discovery of the virus in the country in 1976.
-As of May 23, WHO reports a total of 58 cases of Ebola virus disease, including 27 deaths.
-The total case count includes 28 confirmed, 21 probable and nine suspected patients.
+The Ministry of Health in the DRC officially declares the outbreak over on July 24, 2018.
+Fifty-four cases of Ebola virus were recorded during the outbreak, including 33 deaths.

+August 1, 2018 - The DRC's Ministry of Health declares an Ebola virus outbreak in five health zones in North Kivu province and one health zone in Ituri province.
+Containment of the virus and response may be difficult due to geographic and political challenges.
+As of September 24, a total of 151 people have been infected, including 101 deaths.
+Of the 151 cases, 120 were confirmed by lab results, and 31 were probable.

+August 27, 2018 - The WHO reports that two of the first 16 people to receive an experimental treatment for Ebola have recovered in the August 2018 outbreak in North Kivu and Ituri provinces of the DRC.
+WHO spokesperson Tarik Jasarevic says five experimental Ebola therapies have been approved to treat people infected with the Ebola virus.
+Two are already in use and the other three will follow suit.